 Poet Matthew Sweeney’s ‘buckets of imagination’ recalled

-Children recall colorful and often immature times in company of late Aosdána member
+Children recall colourful and often immature times in company of late Aosdána member

 Poet Matthew Sweeney had a gift for friendship and a mischievous smile that led him to be much treasured by family, friends and peers, a ceremony in Co Cork celebrating his life has heard.

 The late Aosdána member (65) was was described by his daughter Nico as a person with a “remarkable mind and buckets of imagination”.
 She told the gathering at the Triskel Arts Centre in Cork city that her father was a “true artist”.